 What Title Do You Use in Cards or Letters?

-Most people worry about titles mostly because they are unsure at what they should address women on cards, letters and invitations.
+Most people worry about titles mostly because they are unsure of what they should address women on cards, letters, and invitations.

 That is why you want to know the differences between Miss, Mrs or Ms.